CliffAgius/CliffAgius.github.io/content/post/SetupHugoWithGHPages/index.md

 ![GitHub selecting a simple Action](2020-12-31-14-53-04.png)

 Change the name to `Build.yml` at the top and then paste in the following:

+>***I found this on the web and copied it when I set-up my blog but now that I want to reference where I copied it from before making some edits I can't find it anymore.
+SO if you recognise this YML file as your work firstly THANKYOU! and secondly let me know so I can attribute the work to you and buy you a coffee/beer.***

     name: build
     on: